Offline Equilibrium Finding: Additional Experimental Results

 \section{Additional Experimental Results}

-In this part, we provide more experimental results.
-Firstly, we provide the experimental results of the behavior cloning method and model-based method under hybrid datasets, and then the results of the benchmark algorithm BC+MC are given.
-We also test the BC+MB in the Phantom Tic-Tac-Toe game under the learning dataset.
-Finally, we provide hyper parameters used in our experiments.
+In this part, we provide experimental results on other different games.
+First, we provide the experimental results of the behavior cloning method and model-based framework (OEF-CFR) based on hybrid datasets, and then the results of our OEF algorithm (BC+MC) are given.
+We also test our OEF algorithm on a two-player Phantom Tic-Tac-Toe game using the learning dataset.
+Finally, we provide the ablution study and the setting of hyper-parameters used in our experiments.

-Figure~\ref{bc_fig} shows the results of the behavior cloning technique in two-player Leduc poker, three-player Leduc poker, and Liar's Dice games.
+Figure \ref{ex_1} shows the results of the behavior cloning technique on several multi-player poker games and one two-player Liar's Dice game.
 It shows that as the proportion of random datasets increases, the performance decreases.
 It is consistent with the results of previous experiments.
-Therefore, the behavior cloning technique is inefficient for OEF since it can only perform well in the expert dataset.

-The experimental results of the model-based algorithms in two-player Leduc poker, three-player Leduc poker, and Liar's Dice games are shown in Figure~\ref{iiiiii}.
-We found that the performance of the MB method is not stable in these games but still shows a slight decrease tendency with the increase of the proportion of random dataset.
-Since the performance of the MB method mainly depends on the trained environment model, it indicates that in these games, the trained environment model is far from the actual game environment, which is the test game environment.
-Therefore, learning a good enough environment model is a big challenge in these games with more uncertain factors.
+The experimental results of the model-based framework (OEF-CFR) on these games are shown in Figure~\ref{iiiiii}.
+Since the strategy learned by OEF-CFR is not a joint strategy, we only use NashConv to measure how it is close to NEs in these multiple-player games.
+From these results, we found that the performance of the model-based framework is not stable in these games but still shows a slight decrease tendency with the increase of the proportion of the random dataset.
+Note that the CFR-based algorithm has no theoretical guarantee of convergence in multiple-player games.
+Therefore, OEF-CFR also can not guarantee to converge to the NE strategy.
+And the performance of the model-based framework also depends on the trained environment model.
+Therefore, the bad performance may be caused by the not well-trained environment model or the bad performance of the CFR-based algorithm in multiple-player games.
+Therefore, learning a good enough strategy is a big challenge in these multiple-player games under the OEF setting.